 3. The Madhyahna Ganesha Puja - The auspicious time for performing the prayers will be for 2 hours and 27 minutes, from 11:05 to 13:39.

 Lord Ganesha is worshipped with sixteen rituals.
-The prayers are followed by “Puranik Mantras”, which are chanted during Ganesha Chaturhi Puja.
+The prayers are followed by “Puranik Mantras”, which are chanted during Ganesha Chaturthi Puja.
 Some of the popular Ganesh pooja Mantras sung by the devotees on this day are ‘Ganesha Shubh Labh Mantra’, ‘Ganesha Gayatri Mantra’, ‘Vakratunda Ganesha Mantra' among others.
 After this, devotees bow in front of Lord Ganesha and pray for the well being of everyone.
-They also apologise for any mistake done, and ask the Lord to cleanse them of their sins.
+They also apologize for any mistake done and ask the Lord to cleanse them of their sins.

 The Ganesh Chaturthi rituals conclude with the arti of Lord Ganesha.
 Arti is a ritual of worship in the Hindu religion in which a sacred earthen lamp, containing a cotton wick, which is dipped in pure ghee and lit, is circulated around the deity.
 The arti is performed twice on that day, once during the morning and then in the evening.
 On the 11th day of the celebrations, Ganesha Visarjan is celebrated, in which the idol is submerged in water.

 Sun the king of planetary Kingdom is going to enter his friend's house Scorpio sign on 17th November 2019 and will stay there till 16th December 2019.
 In the natural horoscope, Sco...Read More ➜

 Lucky Numbers a...

 Your lucky numbers can bring in good fortune, and, according to many numerologists, can even reveal a lot about your personality, character, your desires, ambitions, etc. Not only...Read More ➜